icapps/example-populate-coredata/README.md

 **MagicalRecord** is used because we want to reduce the amount of code in order to initialize and use Core Data.

-## Used files.
+## Files.

-Here is some more information about the used files.
+Here is some more information about some of the files.

 ### MagicalRecord+Seed.h

 Import this category in your AppDelegate.
-Your preseed database will be copied to the correct location.
+Your prepopulated database will be copied to the correct location.
 And you will be able to set a version for future updates.
 When you want to release a new version of the app with new preseed data, you just have to run the Command Line Tool and increase the `kCurrentSeedVersion` integer value.
-The rest will be handled for your.
+The rest will be handled for you.

 Here is how to use it from your `AppDelegate`: